fbpx

 pouring matcha paste into a glass cup

-Pour the matcha paste into a cup.
+Step 4 - Pour the matcha into your mug.

 pouring frothed vanilla milk onto matcha tea

-Top with frothed milk
+Step 5 - Top with the frothed milk.

 mixing vanilla matcha latte with a traditional matcha whisk